abhijitskaloty/scalable-web-service/README.md

 > **Note:** The infrastructure was torn down after testing to avoid ongoing
 > AWS charges (`terraform destroy`).
 The endpoints below were live and
-> functional during development — the full setup can be redeployed with
+> functional during development; the full setup can be redeployed with
 > `terraform apply`.

 - **HTTPS (CloudFront):** ~~https://dfeowc4q7erki.cloudfront.net~~ (deprovisioned)